Can you float your way to success?

 Written by Simon Austin — July 13, 2017

-So could ‘floats’ become a standard part of the training and recovery programme for most footballers?
-After all, studies have shown that sessions can reduce levels of stress and anxiety, as well as easing aches and pains.
+Could flotation therapy, in which you're suspended in salt water inside a special pod, become a standard part of training and recovery for athletes?
+Studies have shown that sessions can reduce levels of stress and anxiety, as well as easing aches and pains.

 “I was doing 80 hours a week in a deeply stressful job,” he recalls, “and during that session my mind quietened and I couldn’t believe how good I felt afterwards.
 A trapped nerve in my shoulder had eased as well.”